 The City also has deposits held in escrow accounts with a carrying amount and bank balance of approximately \$3,287.
 For the balance of deposits in escrow accounts, approximately \$963 was covered by federal depository insurance.
 The remaining balance of \$2,324 was uninsured.
-Pursuant to the California Government Code, California banks and savings and loans associations are required to secure the City's deposits in excess of insurance by pledging government securities as collateral.
+Pursuant to the California Government Code, California banks and savings and loans associations are required to secure the City's deposits in escrow accounts are collateral.
 As such, \$2,324 of the City's deposits in escrow accounts are collateralized and pledged at 110%.